adbs1/sass-monitor/README.md

 ## Summary

-sass_monitor is a wrapper for the node_sass module add the functionality to compile named directories of SASS files.
+sass-monitor is a wrapper for the node_sass module adding the functionality to compile named directories of SASS files.

 It can be run standalone or as a Grunt task.

 Be sure to run $ npm install before use.

+## Testing

+1) In the root of the package run:

+	$ node sass-monitor
+2) Edit the ./test/css_src/test.scss file
+3) You should now see:

+	a) A log entry in the terminal: 'File changed : test/css_src/test.scss'
+	b) The ./test/css_output/test.css file with your compiled changes.

+## Standalone

+1) Edit config.js to suit path requirements.
+2) At the command prompt run:

+	$ node sassMonitor

+NOTE: As above the imports will be relative ..

 ## Grunt usage